MicrosoftDocs/azure-stack-docs.zh-CN/azure-stack/operator/azure-stack-registration-role.md

 ---
-title: 如何为 Azure Stack 创建注册角色
+title: Create a custom role for Azure Stack registration
-description: 如何创建自定义角色，以避免使用全局管理员身份进行注册。
+titleSuffix: Azure Stack
+description: Learn how to create a custom role to avoid using global administrator for Azure Stack registration.
 services: azure-stack
 documentationcenter: ''
 author: PatAltimore